British International Investment

 Post in 2025

-SBFC Finance Ltd is a non-deposit-taking non-banking finance company that specializes in providing secured loans to micro, small, and medium enterprises (MSMEs) and loans against gold.
-The company primarily serves entrepreneurs, small business owners, and self-employed individuals, offering financial products such as MSME loans, business loans, and personal loans.
-With interest rates starting at 12.50% per annum, SBFC Finance aims to support its clients' ambitions through a unique PhyGital model that combines technology with personalized, in-person service.
-This approach allows the company to work closely with customers on their loan applications, ensuring a tailored experience that meets their specific needs.
-The majority of SBFC Finance's revenue is derived from interest income generated through its lending activities.
+SBFC Finance Ltd is a systemically important non-deposit-taking non-banking finance company specializing in providing secured Micro, Small, and Medium Enterprises (MSME) loans and loans against gold.
+The company primarily serves entrepreneurs, small business owners, self-employed individuals, and salaried professionals.
+Offering competitive interest rates starting at 12.50% per annum, SBFC Finance focuses on various credit facilities, including business loans and working capital finance.
+Its unique PhyGital model merges technology with personal service to facilitate loan applications, allowing customers to engage directly with staff at their own pace.
+The majority of the company’s revenue is derived from interest income generated through these loan products.

 Sanima Bank